 Mr Steve Wiltshire

 Mr Wiltshire has been a Director of Cancer Council Queensland since 2017.
 He was also a member of the Finance, Audit and Risk Management Committee (formerly the Management and Finance Committee) from 2009 to 2020.
 Mr Wiltshire was Chair of the Finance, Audit and Risk Management Committee from 2017 to 2020.
 He was appointed Chair of the Property Advisory Committee (formerly the Property Advisory Group) from March 2017 to December 2021.

-Mr Wiltshire’s previous roles include Executive Director ANZ Institutional Property Group overseeing the bank’s Queensland and Northern Territory investment and development exposures to its listed and major corporate clients and prior to that he was a Division Director and National Head of Portfolio Management with Macquarie Bank’s Real Estate Investment Group, where he spent 26 years in various senior roles.
+Steve’s previous roles include Executive Director ANZ Institutional Property Group overseeing the bank’s Queensland and Northern Territory investment and development exposures to its listed and major corporate clients.
+Prior to that he was a Division Director and National Head of Portfolio Management with Macquarie Bank’s Real Estate Investment Group, where he spent 26 years in various senior roles.

 Mr Ian Rodin BSc (Hons), FCA, GAICD, FIIA, ARCS

-Since retiring from Ernst & Young he has been actively involved with a number of board and audit committee roles and his current roles include acting as Chairman of the Audit Committees of Griffith University, the Queensland Audit Office, the Great Barrier Reef Marine Park Authority, the Department of Regional Development, Manufacturing and Water and acting as an External member of Audit Committees for the Institute of Internal Auditors in Australia; the City of the Gold Coast and the Department of State Development, Infrastructure, Local Government and Planning.
+Since retiring from Ernst & Young he has been actively involved with a number of board and audit committee roles and his current roles include acting as Chairman of the Audit Committees of Griffith University, the Queensland Audit Office, the Great Barrier Reef Marine Park Authority, DNR Capital Pty Ltd, the Department of Regional Development, Manufacturing and Water and acting as an External member of Audit Committees for the City of the Gold Coast, South Bank Corporation, and the Department of State Development, Infrastructure, Local Government and Planning.
 He is an external advisor to the audit committee for the Queensland Art Gallery.

 Prof Alpha Yap MB.BS (Hons), B. Med.
 Sci (Hons), PhD, FRACP